June 2022 / INVESTMENT INSIGHTS

 Zheng also highlighted renewable energy as an area of potential growth.
 “China is a major importer of fossil fuels but is a major exporter of renewable energy—it is dominant in solar, and has a high market share in wind turbines,” he said.
 “The energy transition creates opportunities along the whole value chain, from generation to transmission to storage.
 It can turn one of China’s vulnerabilities into relative strength”.

 In traditional industries, the opportunity for leading players is scope for consolidation,” Zheng said.
 He cited the home improvement sector, where the leading Chinese firm by market capitalization, Oppein Home,3 has just a 1.2% market share—a tiny portion compared with the 17% share of the U.S. market enjoyed by Home Depot.
 “We believe industry consolidation will be a major driver for future compounders in China,” said Zheng.
-The Chinese hotel industry is cited as another example, where a leader like China Lodging could sustain has strong growth potential over the next five to 10 years.
+He also highlighted the Chinese hotel industry, where China Lodging has strong growth potential over the next five to 10 years.

 Eric Moffett, portfolio manager of the Emerging Markets Equity Strategy, suggested it is worth paying attention to sectors where import substitution means that local firms are catching up with, and in some cases overtaking, their traditionally dominant foreign competitors.
 “In the detergent industry, Blue Moon has superseded Procter & Gamble3 as the dominant player, while hotels group Huazhu has been rapidly taking market share from Marriott, and sportswear firm Li Ning is seriously challenging Nike,3” Moffett said.